jshttp/cookie/README.md

 ##### decode

-Specifies a function that will be used to decode a cookie's value.
+Specifies a function that will be used to decode a [cookie-value](https://datatracker.ietf.org/doc/html/rfc6265#section-4.1.1).
 Since the value of a cookie has a limited character set (and must be a simple string), this function can be used to decode a previously-encoded cookie value into a JavaScript string.

 The default function is the global `decodeURIComponent`, wrapped in a `try..catch`.
 If an error